coin-modeling-dev/mosdex-python/README.md

 # mosdex-python

 A Python demonstration of the MOSDEX standard for large-scale modular optimization problems.
 It is based on an experimental version of the MOSDEX Schema, which is still being refined.
-An example file using this version are in `mosdex-python/data`.
+The schema file and an example file using this version are in `mosdex-python/data`.
 * To install the mosdex-python package and dependencies: `pip install mosdex-python`
 * Example code is in the `samples` directory.
 To run sailco: `cd samples; python -m sailco`
 * PDFs of some sample output are in `mosdex-python/data`